Skip to main content

 has : Member,

-access : enum { Public | Private },
+access : enum { public_ | private_ },

 }

-To match an enum we just use the appropriate identifier, in this case Public or Private:
+To match an enum we just use the appropriate identifier, in this case public_ or private:

-facts> example.Has { access = Private }
+facts> example.Has { access = private_ }

 { "id": 1036, "key": { "class_": { "id": 1026 }, "has": { "id": 1035 }, "access": 1 } }